Dramat3ch/reels_downloader/README.md

 ```

 Open Telegram and search for your bot.
 Start a chat with the bot and send the Instagram Reel link to get the MP4 video.

-## Contributing

-If you'd like to contribute to Instagram Reels Downloader, feel free to fork the repository, make your changes, and submit a pull request.